ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps-bit-slice.md

 | FeatureBase | 1 | 1 | 0 | 0 | 0 | 0 | 1 | 1 | 0 | 1 | 0 | 1 | 0 | 0 | 0 | 0 |
 ```

-## Step 3 - Save bitmaps for each power of 2
+## Step 3 - Save bitslice bitmaps

-The bit-slice values are now saved as powers of 2.
+The bit-slice columns can now be saved as individual bitmaps.
 For example:

 | id | 32768 |
 |---|---|